-NOTE: I was sent Carthage Co.‘s Dasadi Dinner Plate in order to write this post.
+NOTE: I was sent Carthage Co.‘s Dadasi Dinner Plate in order to write this post.
 Opinions are mine alone.

 Unsurprisingly, I have quite the affinity for dishware.
 I especially love plates, bowls, and platters that are matte (they present and photograph beautifully!)
 No matter how pretty dishware is, I still need it to work for my lifestyle, so I look for options that are microwave and dishwasher safe as well.

 I was recently introduced to Carthage Co., which offers exquisite, ethically-sourced pottery made by Tunisian artisans, including plates, glasses, pitchers and serving-ware.
 The best part?
 This artisan stoneware is both attractive and affordable, plus its dishwasher and microwave safe!
 Named after the ancient city of Carthage that once served as a connecting point of Mediterranean trade, the Carthage Co. mission is to provide a valuable point of connection that starts in Tunisia and ends at your dinner table.
 The company works to honor and empower Tunisian artisans and create jobs in the U.S., partnering with local manufacturers that employ and empower their communities with dignity and equity.

 I immediately gravitated toward their Dadasi collection, which is even more beautiful in person.
 I personally love the basalt color, it really make the food served on it pop!

 I wanted to show off my snazzy new plate with a recipe that’s really become a staple in my household: Marinated Swordfish, served over rice with sautéed baby bok choy.
 I’m not going to pretend it’s the prettiest recipe, but it sure looks nice on the Dadasi plate, doesn’t it?
 It’s amazing what a difference a good looking plate can make to the presentation of a meal!

 This recipe requires very little hands on time, but you do need to allot some time for the swordfish to marinate.